Personalized Care for Low-T

 Is there any truth to the following statements?

-- Testosterone replacement therapy isn’t needed because a man’s testosterone level will always decrease as with age.
+- Testosterone replacement therapy isn’t needed because a man’s testosterone level will always decrease with age.
 Male hypogonadism is “natural.”

 - Replacing and treating low testosterone options are not convenient or easy to use.